 Frequently asked questions about Referral

-What does Referral mean in digital marketing?
+What is Referral used for in digital marketing?